siddhant-vij/Content-Amplify-Hub/README.md

   - cron: "23 6 \* \* \*"
   - cron: "37 10 \* \* \*"
   - cron: "43 14 \* \* \*"
-- For reAuth workflow:
+- For reminder workflow:
-  - To be run once every month on 5th Day at 01:13am.
+  - To be run once every month which will send re-auth email reminder to the user - to perform the necessary steps locally.
 This is to ensure that the access token is updated in the GitHub secrets, which expires in 2 months.

 <br>